Forgot password

 Recommended Videos

-The demo offers around four to six hours of gameplay across three islands, and trust me, it's very possible to waste a lot of that time being confused, dying to pigs, or staring at a ship wreck, wondering if you have to build the whole thing again.
-Our Windrose beginner's guide covers the most common questions and issues new players encounter in the demo.
+The Early Access build offers a main story spanning 50 to 70 hours across three biomes and roughly 30 procedurally generated islands, and it's very easy to waste a lot of that time confused, dying to livestock, or staring at a shipwreck, wondering what comes next.
+This Windrose beginner's guide covers the most common questions new players run into, from the tutorial quest and soulslite combat system to resource gathering, base building, and ship management.

 What Difficulty Should You Pick in Windrose?

-Choosing a difficulty only comes up when creating a new world, and it's permanent — you can't change it later.
+Choosing a difficulty only comes up when creating a new world, and it's permanent, so you can't change it later.
 Windrose has four settings:

 Which Difficulty to Choose as a Beginner?